 Housing charges and refunds are governed by the signed contract between the student, any co-signer of the contract and the College.
 If there are extenuating circumstances for consideration, a student or their co-signer may file an appeal to be relieved of a portion of the charges through the housing appeals process.

 Housing Appeals Process

 The Housing Appeals Committee fields any dispute a student may have regarding his or her housing contract.
-Students wishing to appeal their housing contract must submit a formal letter in writing to the Director of Student Life.
-Once the Director receives an appeal it will be given to the Housing Appeals Committee.
-The committee thoroughly reviews the issue and determines the final decision.
+Students wishing to appeal a housing contract must submit a formal letter, in writing, to the Director of Student Life who will convene the Housing Appeals Committee.
+The committee thoroughly reviews the appeal and determines the final decision.
 The Director of Student Life will then contact the appealer in a formal letter.

 Refunds are not issued until funds are actually received by the College.

-Title IV funds for returning students are generally received in the first week of classes and any resulting refunds are processed within fourteen (14) days of receipt.
-Title IV funds for new students are generally received thirty plus (30+) days after the start of the term and any resulting refunds are processed within fourteen (14) days of receipt.
+Title IV funds for students are generally received in the first week of classes and any resulting refunds are processed within fourteen (14) days of receipt.

-Students with credit balances resulting from excess financial aid funds, tuition cancellations, etc., will be emailed to pick up their check when it is ready.
-If not picked up it will be mailed within 5 business days from the date of processing.
+Students with credit balances resulting from excess financial aid funds, tuition cancellations, etc., will be emailed when their refund is ready.
+Any refund processed by check in the Business Office will be mailed within 5 business days from the date of processing if it is not picked up.
 Refund checks are generally mailed to the permanent home address on file unless we receive a different written instruction from the student.
 Students may request to apply their credit balance to future semester charges by completing the appropriate authorization form with the Bursar.